 Our Molecules to Minerals Gallery explores the geology of rocks and minerals where visitors can learn how to identify different minerals and rocks or just enjoy the colourful beauty of what has been described by the former head of the Geology Museum as '...probably the best, as regards the range and quality of its minerals and its design, outside the major national museums’.

 The museum's Natural History Gallery is at the heart of the visitor experience displaying a variety of traditional dioramas of mammals and birds and also exploring skeletons and the evolution of insects.
 This gallery has been a firm favourite with visitors of all ages since Cliffe Castle Museum opened in 1960.

 We are pleased to announce that the bees from the popular display have returned to Cliffe Castle for the summer.
 They are ready for you to see in their observation hive on the first floor of the museum.

 Outside visitors can enjoy spectacular parkland and gardens .
 There is also a large new children’s play- area.

 Visitors to the Castle should be aware that the surrounding park is to be the subject of a major Heritage Lottery Funded restoration scheme.
 Work begins in mid June 2016 and will include the reinstatement of original glasshouses, water features, the creation of a new cafe and animal houses and improved landscaping.
-The museum remains open whilst the work takes place however there will be some reduction in car parking and disruption to the wider park.
+The museum remains open whilst the work takes place however there will be some reduction in car parking, closure of the park cafe and disruption to the wider park.
 The animals and birds will also be re-located to new homes during this time.
 We anticipate that the project will be completed by early summer 2017.
-We apologise for any inconvenience this may cause and hope you will enjoy the restored park in 2017
+We apologise for any inconvenience this may cause and hope you will enjoy the restored park in 2017.

 For more visitor photos check out our Bradford Museums & Galleries flickr group